Language: EN

 • Enqueue: Adds an element to the end of the queue.

-• Dequeue: Removes and returns the front element of the queue.
+• Dequeue: Removes and returns the element from the front of the queue.

 Internally, a QUEUE can be implemented using a simple Array or a linked list, or a ring buffer, among other options.